Material Cultures in Mexico City + Oaxaca

 - Architecture Undergraduate Students: this course satisfies 3 credits of Advanced Architecture Studio, an Architecture Elective, or a Diversity Studies Studio (pending approval).

-- Undergraduate Students from other majors: this course may satisfy a Diversity Studies Studio (pending approval) or Studio Elective.
+- Undergraduate Students from other majors: this course may satisfy a Diversity Studies Studio or Studio Elective.

 - Graduate Students: this course satisfies 3 credits of Architecture Elective.